parsaeisa/Notes/security.md

 `segfault` is an acronym for segmentation fault , and this happens when app crashes while its trying to read from or write to a not permitted memory .

 #### A program's segments
-* test : for code and instructions
+* text : for code and instructions
 * data : variables and arrays
 * stack : used for temporary variables , functions and subroutines .
 * heap : for variables which are defined during runtime .